It is ironic that I started my journey into a minimalist lifestyle as a result of moving into a bigger home.

 How to Get Started with a Minimalist Lifestyle

 Minimalism is about living with less.
 But it is about more than just getting rid of your possessions.
-It is about making a
+It is about making a mental shift towards a purposeful life.

 This explanation by The Minimalists sums it up perfectly: